 Renewal by Andersen prides itself on its customer service.
 By focusing expressly on the replacement niche of the window and door market, it can attune all of its efforts to supporting customers in that particular area.
 In addition to personal service during the project’s consultation, design, and installation phases, Renewal by Andersen focuses on customer care after the installation should anything go wrong.

 Generally, homeowners opt to simultaneously replace all (or most) of their windows for consistency.
 In a home with many windows or unusually shaped windows, this can mean an enormous investment.
 Because all windows purchased from Renewal by Andersen are custom, there’s less of a premium on windows of unusual dimensions or shapes than there might be at companies who offer stock sizes with some custom options.
-But regardless of where they are purchased, windows aren’t inexpensive.
+But regardless of where they are purchased, window replacement cost can be significant.

 Renewal by Andersen’s start-to-finish Signature Service guarantees that customers can navigate the entire replacement window process while working with just one company, including financing options.
 Customers are welcome to use savings, home equity lines of credit, or credit cards to pay for their window replacement project, but Renewal by Andersen also offers its own financing options.
 It offers deferred payment options, low minimum monthly payments, and lines of credit up to $55,000 for qualified buyers with no up-front fees.
 Applications can be processed during the consultation stage so that customers can have a solid idea of what’s available to them before they commit.